DescriptionScientific Swarm Lure was scientifically formulated to mimic the honeybees’ Nasonov Pheromone.

 Our lure combines two distinct pheromones scientifically proven to attract swarming bees.
 We have also added additional compounds which occur naturally within all healthy hives.

 The pheromone attractant comes sealed in a small plastic vial.
+Each vial contains 1.25 ml of liquid.
 There is no need to open the vial, just insert the entire unit into the swarm trap.
 The attractant will slowly permeate the special plastic vial for a time-release effect that will last the entire swarm season.

 Preparing Your Swarm Trap

 The swarm trap volume should be approximately 35-40 liters (about the size of a standard deep hive box.)

 The entrance of the trap should be 1-1/4 inches in diameter.

 2. Bait the Trap

 Add frames with foundation to your swarm trap.
 If you have dark old foundation this is best, as the bees can smell the old hive resources.

 Insert the plastic vial of Scientific Swarm Lure between the top bars of the frames about 3/4 of the way to the back of the hive.

 3. Position the Swarm Trap